al90k1n9/LSCF_defect_models/README.md

+The main plotting files are in root directory with appropriate names.
+The different defect models are in library folders with the suffix models in it.

 ## Defect models for LSCF decomposition
 Thermodynamic defect models to extrapolate amount of SrO formed at operating conditions, from SrO formation energies calculated at T=0K by DFT.